 Event tree analysis [ETA] is an analysis of end sequences given an initiating event and progression of states over functional events.
-The analysis uses the gathered Boolean formula and expressions per sequence to supply arguments for other analysis kinds, such as fault-tree, probability, and uncertainty analyses.
+The analysis uses the gathered Boolean formulae and expressions per sequence to supply arguments for other analysis kinds, such as fault-tree, probability, and uncertainty analyses.

 The Model Exchange Format [MEF] provides very flexible and powerful mechanisms to express event trees.
 The programming nature of event trees is achieved with a set of Instructions and Expressions that control the interpretation of paths leading to sequences.

 - The sequences defined in event trees are public (i.e., global).
 In other words, two different event trees cannot define sequences with the same name, but either event tree can reference each others’ sequences.